Xunnamius/memoize/README.md

   ],
   {
     // This being false means a different cache key is generated and the
-    // previous results are not reused, even though filePaths is the same!
+    // previous results are not reused, even though filePaths (the other id
+    // component) is the same!
     activateFunctionality: false,
     useCached: true
   }
-);
+) !== result; // true
 ```

 <br />